1. What is menopause?

 In most cases, a change in generic brand is just fine.
 If you are feeling unwanted side effects from the generic change, please contact your pharmacy and request they order the generic brand that worked for you.

-Your physician will prescribe enough medication with refills to get you to your next recommended appointment.
+Your provider will prescribe enough medication with refills to get you to your next recommended appointment.
 If you are in need of a refill, you must be due for a visit.
-Please schedule one thru your patient dashboard.
+Please schedule one through your patient dashboard.
 If you are not sure, please message us.
+Your care coordinator is here to help 24/7.

 It is not unusual to need to tweak your treatment at times.
 We recommend you schedule a visit.

-If you are using your health insurance, we recommend you check with them regarding medication coverage.
-Unfortunately, all insurance companies and plans have individual unique price structures for prescription coverage.
-We strive to prescribe cost effective generic medications.
-If you have checked with your insurance carrier and are not satisfied with the cost of your medication, message us thru your patient dashboard.
+We strive to prescribe cost effective generic medications covered on most insurance plans.
+If you have checked with your insurance carrier regarding what they cover and are not satisfied with the cost of your medication, message your care coordinator from your patient dashboard.
 We are happy to assist you obtain the most cost effective pricing.

 1. How is your site secure?